-Suspect ID’d in Lancaster shooting death, public’s help sought
+Suspect ID’d in Lancaster shooting death [update: murder suspect surrenders]

 –

-1 comment for "Suspect ID’d in Lancaster shooting death, public’s help sought"
+8 comments for "Suspect ID’d in Lancaster shooting death [update: murder suspect surrenders]"

 Bye bye says